Matter-antimatter asymmetry and dark matter stability from baryon number conservation: Evolution of the particle number densities and asymmetries

 In order to simplify our discussion, we will assume in what follows that $\2{\Lambda_2}$ satisfies this lower limit and that the initial asymmetry in $\Delta N$ (and $\Delta \chi$) is very weakly washed out.
-A weak washout has been displayed in Fig.~\ref{fig:Everything} as well as the efficient redistribution of the asymmetry within the visible sector.
+The efficient redistribution of the asymmetry within the visible sector has been displayed in Fig.~\ref{fig:Everything}.

 If that is the case, the asymmetries in the different particles species at a temperature slightly below $T_{\rm in}$ take the simple expressions

 These asymmetries remain constant until a temperature $T_{\rm decay}$ at which the decays of $N$ and $\overbar{N}$ inject an additional quark-antiquark asymmetry in the visible sector (and a lepton-antilepton asymmetry if the sphalerons are still in equilibrium at the epoch of decays).
 For the range of parameters of interest (see Section \ref{sec:constraintNP}), we find that the decays typically occur when the sphalerons are out-ot-equilibrium, so that the remaining $\Delta N$ asymmetry is entirely converted into a quark-antiquark asymmetry, whereas the lepton-antilepton asymmetry stays frozen.
 The decrease in $Y_{\Delta N}$ at $T\sim T_{\rm in}$ and then at $T\sim T_{\rm decay}$, along with the corresponding changes in $Y_{\Delta q}$ and $Y_{\Delta \ell}$, can be seen in Fig.~\ref{fig:Everything}.
 At the present time, the asymmetries in the visible sector read